 Thank anyone who did say they posted/shared/pinned/commented etc. Although some groups advise to not make any comments under the links, some groups require that you comment “done” when you are finished.
 If they do, it’s a nice gesture to say thanks.
 These interactions build relationships and relationships are GOOD in this biz.

-Check out some widgets that help your sharing game.
+Check out some plugins that can help your sharing game.
 Besides Shareaholic, there are two other neat ones to check out.
-Click to Tweet is the first, and it allows you to highlight text that you would like tweeted (and it looks pretty neat too!).
+Better Click to Tweet is the first, and it allows you to highlight text that you would like tweeted (and it looks pretty neat too!).
 It makes it super easy for others to share content.

 See what I did there??